EtWnn/AlphaTerminal/README.md

 # AlphaTerminal

+## Environment setup

+If you're using Anaconda to manage your Python environments, you can replicate ours by running `conda env create -f environment.yml`.

 ## Initial setup

 There are a lot of data files in this project so you will have to download/construct them first.